Skip to Page Content

 Putting Play Back In Your Life

 Physical activity is one of the most important things you can do for your health.
 Getting in shape may be a challenge, but it pays off with more energy, more fun, and better health.
-For ideas and events that will help you be more active, visit the website of our "Get Up and Do Something" campaign.

 Young man diving into swimming pool.

 Find a type of physical activity that’s fun for you.
 Exercise is something you need to do for the rest of your life, so it’s essential to find activities you really enjoy.
-Try walking, swimming, bicycling, skiing, skating, dancing, tennis, volleyball, or any activity that sounds enjoyable to you.
+Try walking, swimming, bicycling, skiing, skating, dancing, basketball, volleyball, or any activity that sounds enjoyable to you.

 Start gradually.
 Begin with what’s comfortable, even if it’s only five minutes.
 Add two minutes a week until you work up to a desirable level.
 Don’t exercise to the point of pain.
 If you feel any chest or heart pains, check with your doctor before resuming exercise.